 When Qualcomm announced the Snapdragon W5+ chip for wearables in July of last year, it was confirmed that Mobvoi would be the first company, along with Oppo, to use the chip in a watch.
 This appears it will arrive in the form of the TicWatch Pro 5.

 If you’re wondering why there isn’t a TicWatch Pro 4, here’s why.
 This is due to a long-held superstition in Chinese culture that considers the number four to be unlucky.
 So we’re going straight from TicWatch Pro 3 to version 5.

-There hasn’t been much information released about the device.
-However, the images show a watch with only one crown, as opposed to the two crowns of its predecessor.
-In addition, the watch replaces the numerals around the screen bezel with a textured rim.
+As you can see, this is a watch with only one crown as opposed to the two crowns of its predecessor.
+In addition, the numerals around the screen bezel are replaced with a textured rim.

 Some more details about TicWatch Pro 5 revealed in Beta testing

 A user on Reddit has shared an email from Mobvoi a few months ago which reveals some more details.
 Apparently, he was sent an email from Mobvoi asking him if he had any interest in registering as a beta tester.
 He replied yes and received a correspondence back saying “our new advanced product TicWatch is about to be released”.
 And that the company is looking for “advanced users for this model”.

 The email goes on to say that the device has:

 - NFC payment which is compatible with Google Pay.

 - Improved premium design, flagship model